 Following his source-spilling at The Independent, silver-maned journo Trent Crimm (James Lance) gave a fond farewell to the football manager he never really grasped, going off in search of ‘something different.’
 The team’s on-site therapist, Dr Sharon Fieldstone (Sarah Niles), who may have been left at the pub, will be back for another round, as well, according to Bill Lawrence.
 The executive producer told Deadline, “both of them have significant roles next year.”

-It was recently revealed that a new cast member will be joining the production for Ted Lasso season 3, in the form of Jodi Balfour.
-Currently starring in Apple TV Plus series For All Mankind, Balfour will play what is described as a major recurring role, as Jack, a venture capitalist.
+It was recently revealed that a new cast member would be joining the production for Ted Lasso season 3 in the form of Jodi Balfour.
+Currently starring in Apple TV Plus series For All Mankind, Balfour will play what is described as a major recurring role as Jack, a venture capitalist.
 It remains to be seen how Jack will tie into AFC Richmond, but it’s exciting to have new faces teaming up with Ted and the gang.

-While story beats are unknown, and cast calls have yet to be made, the tried and tested formula of ten episodes for Season 3 is a certainty.
+While story beats are unknown, and cast calls have yet to be made, the tried and tested formula of ten episodes for Ted Lasso season 3 is a certainty.